romeorizzi/TALight/README.md

 source .bashrc
 ```

-For those with Windows, add the path `~/.bin` to your `PATH` environment variable.
+For those with Windows and without the shell, add the path `~/.bin` to your `PATH` environment variable.
 And also introduce a new environment variable `TAL_HOME` defined in analogy to what explicitly shown above for Unix/Linux/Mac.
+(Instructions on how these things should then be done are contained in the section with the instructions on how to just download the binaries).

 </details>